Translate this Page

 Are there any resources to help consumers with up-front costs to change to an electric blower?

-No, at this time there is no incentive for individual consumers.
-Most homeowners use handheld blowers, with many models of electric handheld, both corded and battery-powered, available on the market.
-Electric handheld equipment is at cost and power parity with gas-powered handheld equipment.
+At this time, there are no resources to assist individual consumers with up-front costs of replacement.
+Most homeowners use handheld blowers, with many models of electric handheld, both corded and battery-powered, available on the market in a range of price points.
+Electric handheld equipment is comparable to gas-powered equipment in both cost and capacity.

 Why doesn’t Portland just ban all gas lawn equipment?